Have you noticed that the streets of Myville are all named after

 famous scientists and artists from the Renaissance?
 In case these folks

-aren't so famous to you, you might want to follow along this series of
+aren't so famous to you, you might want to follow along with this series of

 articles, and get to know the person on whose street you're living.